Home at Last Rescue Mission Statement

 Kittens are susceptible to respiratory diseases such as feline herpes virus and calicivirus.
 Panleukopenia (feline distemper) and feline leukemia (FeLV) may be contracted in utero.
 Panleukopenia, if contracted before birth, can result in cerebellar hypoplasia causing balance and walking problems in a kitten starting at two to three weeks of age.
 In unvaccinated populations, feline distemper is a very deadly disease.
 There is no evidence to suggest that feral cats are any more likely to be infected with FeLV or feline immunodeficiency virus (FIV) than domesticated cats.

-FIP - Feline Infectious Peritonitie
+FIP - Feline Infectious Peritonitis

 This virus belongs to the Coronaviridae family and is a complex disease that affects cats, including exotic species such as lions, cougars, and cheetahs.
 The presence of antibodies does not prove that a cat has FIP.
 Only a biopsy or necropsy (autopsy) can confirm the diagnosis.
-Many cats may have been exposed to the coronavirus and will therefore develop anitbodies.
+Many cats may have been exposed to the coronavirus and will therefore develop antibodies.
 FIP is responsible for a small percentage of kitten mortality.
 Early symptoms such as loss of appetite, weight loss, and mild upper respiratory infection are similar to those for other diseases.
 Fever, which may fluctuate, may be a sign of FIP.
 Tufts School of Veterinary Medicine reports that most FIP cases come from crowded shelters or catteries.

 | Back to Top | Back to Diseases |